manuel-rabade/home-bin/README.md

 Perl script to rename files using regular expressions.
 Some examples of use would be:

-- Replace underscores with spaces in all files:
+- Replace underscores with spaces in all filenames:

         rename-regexp -s 's/_/ /'

-- Replace underscores with spaces in files that end in .pdf:
+- Replace underscores with spaces in filenames that end in `.pdf`:

         rename-regexp -s 's/_/ /' -m 'm/\.pdf$/'

-- Replace underscores with spaces and change names case to lower
+- Recursively replace underscores with spaces and change filenames case to lower:
-  recursively:

         rename-regexp -s 'tr/_[A-Z]/ [a-z]/' -r